FREQUENTLY ASKED QUESTIONS

 Where and when do we play?

-The majority of games are played on Sundays at Strathcona Park with occasional weekday evening games at both Strathcona Park and Brockton Oval in Stanley Park.
+Almost all games are played on Sundays at Strathcona Park with occasional weekday evening games at Strathcona Park.
 The season’s play schedule will be released to all registered members as well as being posted on WESA.net once it is confirmed.
 If you have a smart device, you can also download the schedule too.

 @Strathcona Park, parking is FREE all day.